 The Company was incorporated under the Company Act (British Columbia) on July 8, 1987, as Navarre Resources Corporation.
-The Company changed its name to Ameridex Minerals Corp. on August 26, 1998, to Rocher Deboule Minerals Corporation on September 13, 2006, and to American Manganese Inc. on January 20, 2010.
+The Company changed its name to Ameridex Minerals Corp. on August 26, 1998, to Rocher Deboule Minerals Corporation on September 13, 2006, then to American Manganese Inc. on January 20, 2010 and to RecycLiCo Battery Materials Inc. on September 27, 2022.

 The Company is a reporting issuer in the Provinces of British Columbia and Alberta.
-The Company's shares presently trade on the TSX Venture Exchange under the symbol "AMY", on the Frankfurt Stock Exchange under the symbol "2AM" and on the OTCQB under the symbol "AMYZF".
+The Company's shares presently trade on the TSX Venture Exchange under the symbol "AMY", on the Frankfurt Stock Exchange under the symbol "ID4" and on the OTCQB under the symbol "AMYZF".